 GLEE: THE 3-D CONCERT MOVIE

-Once, I was asked to watch Glee, a television show about a high school glee club.
-I did: I saw the first half of the first season, up to Sectionals (which, based from my academic years, kept referring to as Regionals, but I digress).
-I was not enamored with it like all my other church friends were, and I put that up to the fact that, unlike them, I have seen actual musicals, good musicals, not warmed-over pop songs shoehorned into whatever plot is thrown in.
-Granted, I did find things in Glee (at least the first half of the first season) that were good: some of the acting, a few character arcs, and some of the actual singing and musical staging.
+I was not as enamored with the teen show Glee as all my other church friends were, and I put that up to the fact that, unlike them, I have seen actual musicals versus what Glee presents: warmed-over pop song covers shoehorned into whatever plot is thrown in.
+Granted, I did find things in what I saw of Glee that I thought were good: some of the acting, a few character arcs, and some of the actual singing and musical staging.

 Somehow, Glee isn't just a television show.
 It's a source of salvation.

-Here's the best way to break down Glee: The 3-D Movie...it's about the money, honey.
-Glee 3-D is ostensibly a concert film where we see the various actors perform the songs they (re)made famous.
+Here's the best way to break down Glee: The 3-D Movie: a concert film where we see the various actors perform the songs they remade famous.
 However, as I was watching, it was becoming harder and harder to figure out whether I was watching the actual actors or the characters doing the songs.

 Not unlike the show itself.

-Given that I come to Glee 3-D with barely a knowledge of who is who or what is what, I found Kevin McHale to be the weakest singer.
-He had not one but two big numbers (a cover of Michael Jackson's PYT-Pretty Young Things and Men Without Hats' Safety Dance).
-The first was nothing special, but I have always found the second to be a mechanical, robotic rendition--and with not a great voice.
-I digress to point out that it might nice for his character of Artie to imagine he can walk out of his wheelchair with the greatest of ease (given McHale is not handicapped): must be so nice for all those in wheelchairs who don't have that luxury to just get up and walk away.
+I digress to point out that it might nice for his character of Artie to imagine he can walk out of his wheelchair with the greatest of ease given McHale is not handicapped, but one can't say the same for all those in wheelchairs who don't have that luxury to just get up and walk away.

 Honestly, Grow UP!